Bug report #17566

 seems to be a bug of Qgis version for MacOS, it don't support the TLS 1.2 protocol!

-#8 Updated by Darren Kavanagh about 2 years ago
+#8 Updated by Darren Kavanagh over 2 years ago

 I have run into the same issue on my Mac (10.13.2) using QGIS (2.18.15 via Kyngchaos).
 Problem would seem to be related to the HTTPS protocol.
 For example: